DevTeam/Pure.DI/readme/dependent-compositions.md

     public IService Service { get; }
 }

-// This setup affects all compositions created
-// and does not require the use of the "DependsOn" call to add it as a dependency DI.Setup("MyGlobal", CompositionKind.Global)
-    .Bind<DateTime>().To(_ => DateTime.Now);

 // This setup does not generate code, but can be used as a dependency
 // and requires the use of the "DependsOn" call to add it as a dependency DI.Setup("BaseComposition", CompositionKind.Internal)